On Orders Over £150

 - Premier MDF sheeting is a high-quality material that makes use of superior wood refining technology and high-grade resins for greater consistency both in terms of thickness and quality.
 This form of MDF is best-suited to furniture, toys or cabinetry, delivering a reliable and uniform result.

-- Fire retardant MDF is commonly used in schools, hospitals, offices or cinemas and can provide up to 60 minutes of fire protection when used in applications such as doors, kick plates or partitions.
+- Fire rated MDF is commonly used in schools, hospitals, offices or cinemas and can provide up to 60 minutes of fire protection when used in applications such as doors, kick plates or partitions.

 Advantages of 18mm MDF

 MDF provides a host of benefits, primarily based around its brilliant strength to weight ratio which makes it easy to work with while also delivering stability and security.
 It’s a great base for a wide range of applications and is a cost-effective material, so it’s perfect for larger projects that require a lot of material.
 MDF is an easy wood to machine and can be cut with power tools and hand tools alike, as well as working well with glues, adhesives and screws without splintering for flexibility and convenience.
 One of the reasons 18mm MDF is used for so many diverse projects is that the method in which it is produced results in a smooth and consistent finish that won’t warp or crack, so it’s a stable material.
 It’s a common go-to material for prototyping as it’s affordable and can be machined quickly.
+If you need a material that's a bit stronger than MDF for structural, we recommend using plywood sheets.

 Applications of 18mm MDF